faithyjw/M6DVI-Project/README.md

 Hello there!
 I am Faith:) 😊

-This repository contains the files that were used and the programming aspect of my project, "Before and During the Pandemic Transportation Patterns Analytics in Singapore".

 I have analysed the 3 transportation categories, which are "Air", "Land", and "Sea".

 Link to the report will be uploaded soon!